History of SCC: Begin Here, Go Anywhere

-In 1979, through enabling legislation of the General Assembly, the Board of Trustees approved the school’s name change to “Sampson Technical College.”
-The college added additional facilities in 1982 with the construction of a 6,000 sq. ft. vocational shop building on the main campus and the county’s provision of 8,000 sq. ft. in the new Courthouse Annex for the Continuing Education Division.
-In August 1987, the college completed construction of the West Building, and began erecting the South Building, which was occupied in September 1988.
+In 1979, through enabling legislation by the General Assembly, the Board of Trustees approved the school’s name change to “Sampson Technical College.”
+The College added additional facilities in 1982 with the construction of a 6,000 sq. ft. vocational shop building on the main campus and the county’s provision of 8,000 sq ft. in the new Courthouse Annex for the Education Division.
+In August 1987 the college completed construction of the West Building, and began erecting a new Student Center/Adult Education Building, the South Building, which was occupied in September 1988.

 In October 1987 the College changed its name to “Sampson Community College.”
 The Board of Trustees approved changing the name of West Building to W.W.
 Kitchin Hall on August 21, 1989, and South Building to the Robert D. Warren Student Center on June 10, 1997.
 In the fall of 1998, two new buildings, the Technology Center and Activities Center were occupied.
 The Occupational Building along with renovations to the East Building was completed in the fall of 2005 adding an additional 36,031 square feet to the College Campus structures.

 In the summer of 2010, the College enrolled the first group of students in occupational classes in the Ammonia Refrigeration Training Center.
 The specialized shop and classroom building includes 5,000 sf of space designed to support specialized training in the use of ammonia refrigeration in the food processing industry.